Why People Are Wrong About Wal-Mart

 - I haven't done well with retail investments.
 Have avoided them generally.

-- I bought Whole Foods estimating the intrinsic value to be between $38-$50 but then lowered it down to $32 to $36 a couple of years later.
-Sure it was bought out by Amazon at $42, but I find that to be a lucky ending.
+- I bought Whole Foods estimating the intrinsic value to be between $38 and $50 but then lowered it down to $32 to $36 a couple of years later.
+Sure, it was bought out by Amazon (NASDAQ:AMZN) at $42, but I find that to be a lucky ending.

-- I have been part of the Amazon (NASDAQ:AMZN) ecosystem (Amazon buyer, Amazon seller, AWS, PPC) in a far more intricate way than most investors, but couldn't see past the price.
+- I have been part of the Amazon ecosystem (Amazon buyer, Amazon seller, AWS, PPC) in a far more intricate way than most investors, but couldn't see past the price.

 - Purchased Wal-Mart based on quantitative fundamentals measures.
-Otherwise would not have purchased it.
+Otherwise, would not have purchased it.

-Now here's why I'm long Wal-Mart and why it's a long term hold for my portfolio.
+Now, here's why I'm long Wal-Mart and why it's a long-term hold for my portfolio.

 Why Wal-Mart is Up 26%

-Amazon, Apple (NASDAQ:AAPL), Facebook (NASDAQ:FB), Alphabet (NASDAQ:GOOG).
+Amazon, Apple (NASDAQ:AAPL), Facebook (NASDAQ:FB), Alphabet (NASDAQ:GOOG) (NASDAQ:GOOGL).
 These giant companies show that it's not impossible for giants to grow.
 Finally, Wal-Mart has joined the party.

 Until now, Wal-Mart's biggest problem was that of a typical brick and mortar company.
-It's relationship with customers were purely transactional.
+Its relationship with customers was purely transactional.
 Compare that to Amazon where the relationship is a deep and trusting friendship.

 For a company like Wal-Mart: